-4B - Analyze the causes of and events leading to Texas annexation.
+4B - Analyze the causes of and events leading to Texas annexation such as security and public debt.

-21B - Analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions.
+20B - Analyze information by applying absolute and relative chronology through sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions.

-21D - Identify points of view from the historical context surrounding an event and the frame of reference that influenced the participants.
+20D - Identify points of view from the historical context surrounding an event that influenced the participants.